for recreational unmanned aircraft flights are contained within the Air

 As a result, flights within buildings, or within areas where there is no

 possibility for the unmanned aircraft to ‘escape’ into the open air (such as a ‘closed’

 netted structure) are not subject to air navigation legislation.
-Persons intending to operate drones indoors
+Persons intending to operate unmanned aircrat

-own regulations and permissions process and not those imposed by other bodies.
+information on its own regulations and permissions process and not those

 As set out in CAP 722, a CAA permission only addresses the

 flight safety aspects of the flight operation and does not constitute

 permission to disregard the legitimate interests of other statutory bodies such

 as the Police and Emergency Services, Highways England, Data Commission,